paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-4b-federal-employment-service.md

   (F) conduct such other data collection, analysis, and dissemination activities as will ensure an effective statewide workforce and labor market information system;

-  (G) actively seek the participation of other State and local agencies in data collection, analysis, and dissemination activities in order to ensure complementarity, compatibility, and usefulness of data; and
+  (G) actively seek the participation of other State and local agencies in data collection, analysis, and dissemination activities in order to ensure complementarity, compatibility, and usefulness of data;

-  (H) utilize the quarterly records described in [section 3141(i)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3141/i/2&num=0&edition=prelim) to assist the State and other States in measuring State progress on State performance measures.
+  (H) utilize the quarterly records described in [section 3141(i)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3141/i/2&num=0&edition=prelim) to assist the State and other States in measuring State progress on State performance measures; and

+  (I) provide, on an annual and timely basis to each eligible agency (defined in section 3 of the Carl D. Perkins Career and Technical Education Act of 2006 ([20 U.S.C.
+2302](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section2302&num=0&edition=prelim))), the data and information described in subparagraphs (A) and (B) of subsection (a)(1).

 (3) **Rule of construction** — Nothing in this section shall be construed as limiting the ability of a State agency to conduct additional data collection, analysis, and dissemination activities with State funds or with Federal funds from sources other than this section.